amplifying-fsharp/amplifying-fsharp.github.io/src/content/blogentries/DataScienceConf2023.md

 Regarding Amplifying F# itself, we are very happy to welcome [Ronald Schlenker](https://github.com/RonaldSchlenker) in our team.
 A great buddy and a great F# developer known for his work on [FsHttp](https://github.com/fsprojects/FsHttp), [Vide](https://github.com/RonaldSchlenker/Vide), and many other projects.

-Many ideas to drive our initiative forward and to lift Amplifying F# to the next level came up during the conference.
+Many ideas to take the next steps in our initiative and to lift Amplifying F# to the next level came up during the conference.
 Stay tuned for more news in the coming weeks.
 ![The Amplifying F# team and friends.](/images/blog/datascience2023.jpg)